Great Smoky Mountains National Park Reopening Updates

 - Cades Cove Loop Road: Open

 - AT Thru-Hiker Permits will not be issued.

-The following roads will remained closed on May 9, but will be open for pedestrians and cyclists:
+The following roads remained closed on May 9, but were open for pedestrians and cyclists:

 Clingmans Dome Road, Elkmont Road, Roaring Fork Motor Nature Trail, Tremont Road, Greenbrier Road, Cosby Road, Big Creek Road, Cataloochee Road, Abrams Creek Road, Forge Creek Road, Rich Mountain Road, Little Greenbrier Road, Balsam Mountain Road, Heintooga Round Bottom Road, Straight Fork Road.

 Phase 2 of the Great Smoky Mountains National Park’s reopening began on May 19 with the opening of Clingmans Dome Road and Observation Tower.
 The phase continued on May 23, when all trails officially opened in the park!
 The following roads and sites in the park opened on May 23 too:

 - Big Creek Road

 - Cosby Picnic Area